nikhilash6/ID-LoRA/README.md

 We now support **LTX-2.3** (22B parameters), the latest LTX video model.
 ID-LoRA 2.3 brings **improved text conditioning**, **better audio quality**, and a new **Two-Stage HQ** inference mode for higher fidelity output.
 Pre-trained checkpoints for CelebV-HQ and TalkVid are available on [HuggingFace](https://huggingface.co/AviadDahan).
 See [ID-LoRA-2.3/README.md](ID-LoRA-2.3/README.md) for setup and usage.

 We released a [ComfyUI custom node](https://github.com/ID-LoRA/ID-LoRA-LTX2.3-ComfyUI) for ID-LoRA with LTX-2.3 — enabling node-based workflows with full support for one-stage, two-stage, and two-stage HQ inference.
+Stay tuned for native ComfyUI integration.

 ---